books

 Martin H. Greenberg

-edited by Alexander Potter and Martin H. Greenberg
+Dragon Fantastic (1992) edited by Martin H. Greenberg

 I know that Martin Greenberg puts together good anthologies, however there's something about the "Fantastic" that gets tacked onto the end of each anthology theme title that puts me off for some reason.
 However, I've always been fond of Assassin characters, so I picked up the book.